- I. Statement of Principles.

 - All members of the Committee shall further have all other authority and duties implied by their title and expressed or implied by these Rules, or assigned by the Chair or the Committee, and shall perform all other duties required of his or her office by applicable federal or state law, or by action of the Executive Committee or by these rules.

-Should a vacancy occur in the office of Chair, Vice Chair, Secretary, Treasurer, or District Representative, the State Executive Committee shall elect a successor to fill the vacancy for the remainder of the term.
+Should a vacancy exist in the office of Chair, Vice Chair, Secretary, or Treasurer, the State Executive Committee may fill the vacancy for the remainder of the term.

 - If an officer or district representative is absent from two successive meetings of the Committee, at the call to order of the second meeting that position shall be declared to be vacant.